All hail the kale!

 And while kale’s now being touted as “the New Beef” and the “the Queen of Greens,” (as if it’s a new invention).
 I might go so far as to say that I’m the one to thank for starting the Kale Revolution!
 I’ve been getting my kale on for YEARS!

 I eat a lot of kale.
-I love juicing it and I blend it into my smoothies—,but there was a time when I thought the only thing kale was good for was garnish, back when I was in my 20s and operating my own catering company.
+I love juicing it and I blend it into my smoothies—, but there was a time when I thought the only thing kale was good for was garnish, back when I was in my 20s and operating my own catering company.

-I started seeing the real benefits of kale when I moved my family on a farm just outside of Charlotte, North Carolina, when the kids were little.
+I started seeing the real benefits of kale when I moved my family to a farm just outside of Charlotte, North Carolina, when the kids were little.
 The woman who sold me the house had a ton of kale planted in the garden and told me how delicious it was.
 Of course, I didn’t believe her, but I started cooking with it and I’ve been hooked on the stuff ever since then.

 So why is kale so good for you?